Blink and Blink XT Camera ReviewBy - 01/30/2018

-I’ve been a Blink owner for over a year, and the device has been good to me.
+I’ve been a Blink owner for over two years, and the system has been good to me.
 The original camera was given to me for a review, but I’ve since purchased the Blink XT on my own.
-With a new camera on the way and lots of updates coming out of CES, I think it’s time to take a fresh look at this battery-operated security camera.
+With a new camera in place and lots of updates coming soon, I think it’s time to take a fresh look at this battery-operated security camera.

 Blink vs. Blink XT

 Blink XT is the newest Blink Camera.
-Shipping soon, it’s not a replacement for Blink, but rather a supplement.
+It’s not a replacement for Blink, but rather a supplement.
 In so many ways, it appears superior.
 And in so many ways, it’s still the same.

 |Night Vision||Illuminator||IR LEDs|

 |Color||White||Black (Trim White, Utility Gray, and Brick Red Skins Are Also Available For $24.99 Each)|

 |Where to Buy||Amazon||Amazon|